 The first step is to complete the online application, providing a copy of your undergraduate transcripts, contact information for two references, and preparing a written response to two prompts.
 Selected candidates will then be invited to participate in a selection day, which includes an interview and brief teaching demonstration.

 Applications will be reviewed in early December and late January, with the possibility of late February, if the cohort is not full.
-For this upcoming cycle, applications should be submitted by:
+View the apply page for application deadlines.

 In exchange for your commitment to a rigorous teacher preparation program and three years of service to Buffalo Public Schools, all residents will receive a living stipend of $18,000 which will be paid in ten monthly installments beginning in September and ending in June.
 In addition, some residents will be eligible for an additional tuition scholarship.